nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 A section without any heading must be referenced using its [`aria-label`](https://www.w3.org/TR/wai-aria/#aria-label) value.

 Note that this is not a representation of the table of contents in the source material.
-Only headings, or references using the [`aria-label`](https://www.w3.org/TR/wai-aria/#aria-label) value of the corresponding [^section^] element, should be included.
+Only headings, or references using the `aria-label` value of the corresponding `section` element, should be included.

 If, for some reason, unlinked content must be added to the  table of contents, this must be marked up with `<span class="toc-unlinked">`, instead of the [^a^] element.
 Unlinked entries must only be added if specific instructions are given by The Ordering Agency.